clearlinux/clear-linux-documentation/source/tutorials/apache-hadoop.rst

 Run the Hadoop daemons
 **********************

-With all the configuration files properly edited, we are ready to start the daemons.
+With all the configuration files properly edited, you are ready to start the daemons.

-When we format the `NameNode` server, it formats the meta-data related to data nodes.
+When you format the `NameNode` server, it formats the metadata related to data nodes.
 Thus, all the information on the data nodes is lost and the nodes can be reused for new data.